oliverwkim/oliverwkim.github.io/_posts/2021-01-20-Hirschman-Strategy.md

 Albert Hirschman was twenty-five years old.

 Perhaps inevitably, Berkeley was something of a comedown from Europe.
-Berkeley Economics was still frankly a backwater—-the Keynesian revolution had not yet fully reached California.
+The Berkeley economics department was still frankly a backwater—-the Keynesian revolution had not yet fully reached California.
 But Hirschman made two important acquaintances: a young scholar called Alexander Gerschenkron, also fleeing Nazi persecution, also destined to become an eminent economist; and, in the Berkeley International House cafeteria, Sarah Chapiro, a Jewish emigre from France studying literature and philosophy.

 Albert and Sarah married in 1941.
 When it was America’s turn to go to war, Hirschman enlisted (his third army in five years), and served as a translator during the Allied invasion of Italy.
 Bored and underused throughout the campaign, his most notable experience was at the end of the war, when he served as the interpreter for the German general Anton Dostler during the very first Allied war crimes trial.